ratchetphp/Ratchet/README.md

 In theory, the server (Apache/Nginx/ISS) would recognize the HTTP handshake request to upgrade the protocol to WebSockets and run/pass data through to a user configured PHP file.
 When this happens, in theory, you can keep your script the same, just remove the Server Application wrapper and maybe eventually the
 WebSocket Application wrapper if the servers recognize the protocol message framing.

+I'm currently looking in using Nginx as an I/O control communicating with Ratchet (instead of Ratchet managing I/O).
+I'm looking into a couple daemonized servers written in PHP to run Ratchet on top of.

 ---